-Biomechanics is a branch of science which deals with the effect of forces acting on a living of organism in moving condition or stationary condition.
+Biomechanics is a branch of science that deals with the effect of forces acting on a living organism in moving conditions or stationary conditions.

 The study and analysis of human movement patterns in sports are called biomechanics.

 Importance of biomechanics in sports: